A People with a Calling

 For these reasons and others, the Church of the Brethren provides an appropriate setting for Christian nurture, praise and worship.
 Members are urged to attend worship services regularly and participate in prayer and Bible study groups as well as church school classes.
 Your local congregation will doubtless provide you with opportunities to discover your spiritual gifts and then use these God-given talents within the life of the church for the benefit of all.

 It is Living a Faith

-Brethren have emphasized that Christian faith begins with receiving Christ, but that the process continues.
+Brethren emphasize that Christian faith begins with receiving Christ, but that the process continues.
 A maturing faith means discipleship.
-It means following Christ.
-It is being transformed by the power of the Holy Spirit into new persons who live lives directed by Christ.
+It means following Christ, being transformed by the power of the Holy Spirit into new persons who live lives directed by Christ.
 One newcomer to the Brethren explained the difference this way: “people in the church… try to live a Christ-like manner daily- not just on Sundays.”

-This way of life will mean new directions.
+This way of life means new directions.
 Integrity, compassion, and faithfulness will increasingly guide the believer’s choices.
 Christ’s way of loving, giving, and serving will often lead to a stand clearly apart from the popular values of modern society.
-It will also mean living as responsible stewards of God’s good creation.
+It also means living as responsible stewards of God’s good creation.

 It is Serving the World

 Faith is personal, but never private.
 Jesus spoke of two great commandments: to love God and to love one’s neighbor (Matthew 22:37-39).
 An evidence of discipleship, of how much we love God is found in how deeply we love and care for others.